sil3nt544/Near/docs/README.md

 </p>

 ---
+> [!WARNING]
-[!]
-This tool is intended for ethical OSINT and educational use only.
+> This tool is intended for ethical OSINT and educational use only.
 The author is not responsible for any misuse.
 Use at your own risk and comply with all applicable laws.

 - **Near**
     - What it does